Hempstead High School (Iowa)

 Stephen Hempstead High School (commonly Hempstead or HHS) is a four-year public high school located in Dubuque, Iowa.
 It is one of two high schools in the Dubuque Community School District and enrolls around 1,800 students in grades 9–12.
 The school is named in honor of Stephen Hempstead, the second governor of Iowa, and it competes in class 4A of the Iowa High School Athletic Association as part of the Mississippi Valley Conference.
-The school's mascot is the Mustang.
+The school's mascot is the mustang.

 History

 After World War II, the population of Dubuque moved further out to the west.
 The children born during the post-war baby boom also were in their late teens at the time.
 The community found that Senior High School would no longer be enough to serve the needs of the community.

 In 1966, district employees were encouraged to offer their thoughts on the design of the new building.
 In the spring of 1967, a $6.7mio bond issue was approved to cover the costs of the building.

 The school opened in 1969.
-Classes for students were initially held at Senior High School.
+Classes for students were initially held at Dubuque Senior High School.
 In the spring of 1970, students began receiving education at Hempstead for the first time.
 In 1970, there was no graduating class because there was no senior class that first year.
 In the 1990s and mid 2005, structural improvements and expansions were made to the buildings.
 Over the next several years the school district has formulated plans to completely remodel the school.